-- I would like to especially thank Stéphane Ducasse and Jannik Laval who have always been there to show me the way, and answer my questions. - I also would like to thank Jean-Baptiste Arnaud and Igor Stasenko who have spent hours explaining to me how the VM works. - I'm thankful to Gabriel Barbuto, who work on a similar project, for sharing his knowledge with me. - I would like to thank the whole team, it was a real pleasure to work with you. - I also would like to thank the reviewers: Stéphane Ducasse, Jannik Laval, Jean-Baptiste Arnaud, Nicolas Anquetil, Marcus Denker and Yann Secq. - I finally would like to thank the teaching team of the IUT, which taught me a lot during those two years.
+- I would like to especially thank Stéphane Ducasse and Jannik Laval who have always been there to show me the way, and answer my questions. - I also would like to thank Jean-Baptiste Arnaud and Igor Stasenko who have spent hours explaining to me how the VM works. - I would like to thank the whole team.
+It was a real pleasure to work with you. - I also would like to thank the reviewers: Damien Pollet, Marcus Denker, Camille Teruel, and Erwan Douaille. - I especially want to thank Guillermo Pollito who worked with me on the last steps of this project.